Jules Bastien-Lepage: Death and legacy

 Between 1880 and 1883 he traveled in Italy.
 The artist, long ailing, had tried in vain to re-establish his health in Algiers.
 He died in Paris in 1884, when planning a new series of rural subjects.
 His friend, Prince Bojidar Karageorgevitch, was with him at the end and wrote:

 At last he was unable to work anymore; and he died on the 10th of December, 1884, breathing his last in my arms.
 At his grave's head his mother and brother planted an apple-tree.

 In March and April 1885, more than 200 of his pictures were exhibited at the Ecole des Beaux-Arts.
 In 1889 some of his best-known work was shown at the Paris Exposition Universelle.

 Among his more important works, may also be mentioned the portrait of Mme J. Drouet (1883); Gambetta on his death-bed, and some landscapes; The Vintage (1880), and The Thames at London (1882).
 The Little Chimney-Sweep was never finished.
 A museum is devoted to him at Montmédy.
 A statue of Bastien-Lepage by Rodin was erected in Damvillers.
 An obituary by Prince Bojidar Karageorgevitch, appeared in the Magazine of Art (Cassell) in 1890.

 Impact on the reception of Impressionism

 The influential English critic Roger Fry credited the wider public's acceptance of the Impressionists, especially Claude Monet, to Bastien-Lepage.
 In his 1920 Essay in Æsthetics, Fry wrote:

 Relationship with Marie Bashkirtseff

 Ukrainian-born painter Marie Bashkirtseff formed a close friendship with Bastien-Lepage.
-Artistically, she took her cue from the French painter's admiration for nature: "I say nothing of the fields because Bastien-Lepage reigns over them as a sovereign; but the streets, however, have not still had their...
-Bastien."
+Artistically, she took her cue from the French painter's admiration for nature: "I say nothing of the fields because Bastien-Lepage reigns over them as a sovereign; but the streets, however, have not still had their...Bastien."
 Her best-known work in this naturalist vein is A Meeting (now in the Musée d'Orsay), which was shown to wide acclaim at the Paris Salon of 1884.
 By a curious coincidence she succumbed to chronic illness the same year as her colleague and friend.

+Art market

+The highest price reached by one of his paintings in the art market was when his Portrait of Sarah Bernhardt (1879) sold for $2,280,000 at Christie's, on 20 October 2022.